supergillis/v8-ken/README.md

 * Run `./v8_ken_shell 127.0.0.1:6666`;
 * Define some variables, e.g. `a = 1` and `b = 2`;
 * Crash and restart the shell;
 * Now try to print the previously defined variables.
-There are two possible outputs:
+There are two possible outputs, which are completely random:
-    1. It always prints <null> even when entering unknown variables or when entering declaration of variables;
+    1. It just prints the variable, i.e. the expected behaviour;
-    2. It prints the variable, but printing undefined variables crashes the shell.
+    2. It always prints <null> even when evaluating unknown variables or when entering declaration of variables.

-An example of these issues:
+An example of this issue:

     gillis@gillis-desktop:~/projects/v8-ken$ rm ken_* -f
     gillis@gillis-desktop:~/projects/v8-ken$ ./v8_ken_shell 127.0.0.1:6666